1998 Winter Olympics opening ceremony: Performers

 Following the performance of Ode to Joy, a flyover was done by the Japan Air Self-Defense Force performance squadron Blue Impulse, leaving smoke trails in the colors of the Olympic Rings behind them as they flew over the Olympic Stadium.

 Legacy

 Alan Tomlinson, argues that Peace and Harmony is this opening ceremony's theme.
 While elements of Nagano's culture are shown throughout the ceremony, the main theme shown is how the world is more unified and harmonious at the last Winter Olympics of the 20th century.
 This is best seen in the massed choir that marked the beginning and the end of this ceremony, with satellite choirs at key symbolic locations of peace.
 It is also seen through at the flame's entrance by emphasizing the work of the International Campaign to Ban Landmines.

+This is also the last Winter Olympics opening ceremony in which announcements were made in only English as well as the language of the host country of the games, and the third of five consecutive Olympics opening ceremonies in which announcements were made in just two languages.
+Since 2000, all announcements at the opening ceremonies have been made in French in addition to English and the language of the host country of each subsequent Olympics.

 Since the 2000 Summer Olympics opening ceremony, the theme of universalism bringing peace in Olympics opening ceremonies have been dropped for more nationalistic displays, as seen in the 2002 Winter Olympics opening ceremony.